 Charlotte Hall “Exploring Innovation and Entrepreneurship in Public Service Provision: The Role of Organizational Culture”

-Clair maintains links with practitioners within her field through her academic membership with the Chartered Institute of Personnel and Development and Chartered Management Institute.
+Clair maintains links with practitioners within her field through her academic membership with the Chartered Management Institute and the Chartered Institute of Personnel and Development.
 She has developed part of L3 and L5 assessment criteria for the CIPD qualification, contributed to course text books (see bibliography below).
 She has also contributed to podcasts for the CIPD within the area of social learning.